bigcommerce/dev-docs/docs/api-docs/customers/customer-login-api.md

 * API Client ID and Client Secret with the OAuth Scope set to Customers Login
 * [Node.js](https://nodejs.org/en/) installed on your machine if you plan to use JavaScript

 If you do not know your Client ID and Client Secret, follow the steps outlined in [Creating an API Account](https://support.bigcommerce.com/articles/Public/Store-API-Accounts/#creating) to obtain the necessary credentials.
-Make sure to set OAuth Scope to Customers Login: login.
+Make sure to set your OAuth Scope to Customers Login: login.

 ![Example OAuth Scope](https://storage.googleapis.com/bigcommerce-production-dev-center/images/scopes.png "Example OAuth Scope")